-3 Senator Tillis: Thank you.

-Senator Gillibrand: 4 [Presiding.]
-The Department's 5 prepared statement for this hearing states that peer-6 reviewed published research documents that military 7 personnel deployed to Iraq and Afghanistan appeared to 8 experience elevated rates of acute upper respiratory 9 symptoms during deployment and may be at greater risk for 10 post-deployment respiratory symptoms and respiratory illnesses.
-Dr. Mirza, Dr. Newell, and Dr. Feldman, please 11 12 describe what your service does to ensure that 13 servicemembers concerned about potential health effects of 14 exposure to airborne hazards receive appropriate health 15 care, and is this care documented in their health records, 16 and will this information be available to the VA when the 17 servicemember leaves service and receives care through the 18 VA?

-19 Colonel Newell: Senator, thank you for that question.
-20 I will walk you through essentially a process that we 21 undertake.
-First, when individuals are in a deployed 22 environment and they are suffering with any respiratory 23 illness -- let me take a step back -- any illness or any 24 symptoms, we have medical personnel, we have medical centers 25 that are deployed, or MTFs that are deployed there with the
+- 1 difficult to make strong conclusions about the source of - 2 exposure and those health outcomes. - 3 Senator Tillis: Thank you. - 4 Senator Gillibrand: [Presiding.]
+The Department's - 5 prepared statement for this hearing states that peer- - 6 reviewed published research documents that military - 7 personnel deployed to Iraq and Afghanistan appeared to - 8 experience elevated rates of acute upper respiratory - 9 symptoms during deployment and may be at greater risk for - 10 post-deployment respiratory symptoms and respiratory - 11 illnesses.
+Dr. Mirza, Dr. Newell, and Dr. Feldman, please - 12 describe what your service does to ensure that - 13 servicemembers concerned about potential health effects of - 14 exposure to airborne hazards receive appropriate health - 15 care, and is this care documented in their health records, - and will this information be available to the VA when the - 17 servicemember leaves service and receives care through the - 18 VA? - 19 Colonel Newell: Senator, thank you for that question. - 20 I will walk you through essentially a process that we - 21 undertake.
+First, when individuals are in a deployed - 22 environment and they are suffering with any respiratory - 23 illness -- let me take a step back -- any illness or any - 24 symptoms, we have medical personnel, we have medical centers - 25 that are deployed, or MTFs that are deployed there with the

-1 personnel to respond to those concerns.
-Those get 2 documented and are available throughout the course of that 3 servicemember's service treatment record, to be looked at 4 prospectively.

-5 When these individuals redeploy, they come back home, б they undergo post-deployment health assessment, and there are essentially two parts to that.
-One is a screening 7 8 questionnaire, in which these individuals self-report 9 concerns about their health, their respiratory symptoms, and 10 other organ-associated symptomatology of interest, and we 11 also ask about their concerns about environmental exposures, 12 a whole scope of exposures, not necessarily airborne but 13 chemical and so on.

-Once they complete that self-assessment these individuals then are evaluated by a provider and they are given that option for a focused medical evaluation, based on any concerns that they have advocated for on that selfassessment.
+- 1 personnel to respond to those concerns.
+Those get - 2 documented and are available throughout the course of that - 3 servicemember's service treatment record, to be looked at - 4 prospectively. - 5 When these individuals redeploy, they come back home, - 6 they undergo post-deployment health assessment, and there - 7 are essentially two parts to that.
+One is a screening - 8 questionnaire, in which these individuals self-report - 9 concerns about their health, their respiratory symptoms, and - 10 other organ-associated symptomatology of interest, and we - 11 also ask about their concerns about environmental exposures, - 12 a whole scope of exposures, not necessarily airborne but - 13 chemical and so on. - Once they complete that self-assessment these - individuals then are evaluated by a provider and they are - 16 given that option for a focused medical evaluation, based on - 17 any concerns that they have advocated for on that self- - 18 assessment. - 19 Routinely, we conduct periodic health assessments. - 20 This has a couple of purposes.
+The first is to assure that - 21 individuals are assessed annually, that they maintain the - 22 medical standards and a certain level of physical fitness to - 23 be able to do their job.
+The second is to also identify any - 24 health outcomes or health issues of personal concern that - 25 need to be evaluated and managed further, either by a